JeroenGar/jagua-rs/README.md

 2D irregular cutting and packing (C&P) problems are a class of combinatorial optimization problems that involve placing irregular shaped items into containers in an efficient way.
-This class of problems contain two distinct challenges:
+These problems contain two distinct challenges:

 * **Optimization**: deciding which items to place in which configuration in order to optimize some objective function.
-* **Geometric**: determining the feasibility of a placement.
+* **Geometric**: ensuring a placement is feasible.
 Does the item fit in the container?
 Does it not collide with other items?

-Previously, those tackling these problems have had to address both challenges simultaneously, requiring two distinct sets of expertise and lots of research & development effort.
+Previously, those tackling these problems have had to address both challenges simultaneously.
+This is particulary demanding given that it requires two distinct sets of expertise and lots of research & development effort.

-**This project aims to decouple the two challenges by providing a Collision Detection Engine (CDE) that deals with the geometric aspects of 2D irregular C&P problems.**
+**This project aims to decouple the two challenges by providing a Collision Detection Engine (CDE) that can efficiently handle the geometric geometric aspects of 2D irregular C&P problems.**
-The CDE's main responsibility is determining if an item can be placed at a certain location without causing any *collisions* (infeasibility).
+The CDE's main responsibility is determining if an item can be placed at a certain location without causing any *collisions*, which would render a solution infeasible.
-The CDE embedded in `jagua-rs` is able to resolve millions of these collision queries every second.
+The CDE embedded in `jagua-rs` is powerful enough to resolve millions of these collision queries every second.

-`jagua-rs` enables you to confidently focus on the combinatorial aspects of the optimization challenge at hand, without worrying about the underlying geometry.
+`jagua-rs` enables you to confidently focus on the combinatorial aspects of the optimization challenge at hand, without having to worry about the underlying geometry.

-We also provide a reference implementation of a basic optimization algorithm built on top of `jagua-rs` in the `lbf` crate.
+In addition, a reference implementation of a basic optimization algorithm built on top of `jagua-rs` is provided in the `lbf` crate.

 ## `jagua-rs` 🐆